YuePanEdward/GNSSLab/README.md

   Secondly, compute PPP solutions for the rover station: use the PPPWizard software, and also the postprocessing PPP software from Wuhan.
 Compare the PPP solutions with the solutions from the baseline processing.
 For seismic applications, it is more important to have good estimates of the displacement -- it is not the absolute coordinates that matter that much.
 So we can basically de-mean the timeseries for a noise comparison.
 (Nevertheless, biases are interesting too, especially if we compare the PPP solutions).

   For dynamic data, we would focus on the 5.4 Mw ("5.4b") of October 26 (the reason for this is, that for others the base stations might be affected as well by the shaking).
 Take a rover station closest to the earthquake, and a base station the most distance away.
 Again, compute the PPP solutions for both the rover and the base and compare with the baseline solutions.
    Please make sure, that for the dynamic data, you have at least one hour of static data before the earthquake, since convergence time might be up to one hour or so (especially for the real-time PPP).

-   Basically it may be a good idea to process the static data and the dynamic data as a whole.
+  Basically, it may be a good idea to process the static data and the dynamic data as a whole.
 That would then result in datasets of about 3-4 hours (Those might get pretty large for rates at 10 or 20 Hz).
 Concerning coordinate repeatability (and multipath effects), it would also be interesting to process the data of the day before (or even two days before).
 For the noise analysis, I would also tranform the ECEF coordinates to an ENU (east,north,up) coordinate system.
 As reference coordinates, you could use time-averaged coordinates from the PPP-PRIDE results, since these might be the most reliable ones, since they rely on the final orbit and clock products.

 ## Schedule
 ```